kimomatt/elite-lab-controllers-1/README.md

 * get a message by id (`GET /messages/<message_id>`)
 * filter messages by chat id (`GET /chat/<chat_id>`)
 * get last number of messages (`GET /last/?count=<number of message>`)

+### Context
+We have provided you with starter and demo code.
+You do NOT need to change anything in the `app/models.py` file.
+All of your work should go into `app/controllers.py` file.
+You can use the sandwiches API code as a working reference (you do not need to change this code).

+We have also provided two scripts inside the `scripts/ ` directory that you can run in the command line (see below).
+These scripts use python to simplify sending HTTP requests to your local server.

+The sandwiches script should work immediately (since the sandwich API is already built out).

 ## Set Up